 While the Fire Chief is responsible for the overall operation of the fire department, the Firemen's Insurance and Inspection Fund (1%) money is shared equally by all members of the fire department.
 Each fire department member, regardless of rank, has an equal vote in how the money should be spent.
-Specifically, fifty-one percent (51%) of the entire fire department membership, excluding retirees who are considered non-voting members, must vote and approve all Firemen's Insurance and Inspection Fund (1%) expenditures.
+Specifically, fifty-one percent (51%) of the entire fire department membership must vote and approve all Firemen's Insurance and Inspection Fund (1%) expenditures.
 However, a Fire Chief from a municipality is required by law to serve as a member of the Local Board of Trustees.
 A Fire Chief from an unincorporated area may serve as a member of the Local Board of Trustees but is not required to serve.
-The responsibility of the Local Board of Trustees is to ensure that all expenditures requested are approved by 51% of the entire fire department, excluding retirees, and are approved Firemen's Insurance and Inspection Fund (1%) expenditures consistent with state statutes.
+The responsibility of the Local Board of Trustees is to insure that all expenditures requested and approved by 51% of the entire fire department are approved Firemen's Insurance and Inspection Fund (1%) expenditures consistent with state statutes.